astropy/halotools/docs/tutorials/empirical_models/factories/subhalo_model_factory_tutorial.rst

 Further reading
 ================

 Detailed documentation on the mock-population algorithm is covered in :ref:`subhalo_mock_factory_tutorial`.
+Instances of `~SubhaloModelFactory` have a number of bound methods that provide wrapper behavior around the `~halotools.mock_observables` sub-package, as described in :ref:`mock_observables_convenience_functions`.